nearform/github-snooze-chrome-extension/README.md

     - `Issues`
     - `Pull requests`
     - `Metadata` (should be set automatically when you set it for `Issues` or `Pull requests`)
+    - `Discussions` - currently not available with fine-grained PATs

 #### Generating a Classic PAT
 You will need to: